 This is the Google Earth version of the famous University of Michigan "Magic Bus" page.
-There are two versions - the Markers and the 3D Bus
+There are two versions - the Markers

 .
 The data is pulled every 3 seconds.